Welcome to another Wacky Workshops project – making ‘mosaic madness’ masterpieces.

 Then I took charge of the glue gun, putting glue on the shovel in small sections the guys would then add their tiles to.

-Once the shovels heads were finished we moved on to the handles, this time planning patterns instead of a picture.
+Once the shovel heads were finished we moved on to the handles, this time planning patterns instead of a picture.

 The end result was beautiful and amazing and the pride these students felt was incredible.